-The PartnerRe board of directors believes that the merger agreement and the transactions contemplated thereby, including the merger, are advisable and fair to and in the best interests of the PartnerRe shareholders.
+The PartnerRe board of directors believes that the merger agreement and the transactions contemplated thereby, including the merger, are advisable and in the best interests of PartnerRe and fair to the holders of PartnerRe common shares and holders of PartnerRe preferred shares.
 Accordingly, the PartnerRe board of directors has approved the merger agreement, the statutory merger agreement and the transactions contemplated thereby and recommends that the PartnerRe shareholders vote FOR adoption of the merger agreement, the statutory merger agreement and the transactions contemplated thereby, including the merger.